ViewComponent/view_component/docs/index.md

 ### Sidecar CSS (experimental)

+_Note: This feature is experimental.
+Breaking changes should be expected without warning._

 ViewComponent includes experimental support for encapsulated sidecar CSS, locally scoping CSS selectors using CSS Modules.

 To use the experimental feature, include `ViewComponent::Stylable`: